nikolajovanovic98/GlaDS_DeLIGHT/2_glads/README.md

 ### STEP 1 Copy the mesh from 1_import_DEM.
 ------------------------------------------------------

-cp -r ../1_import_DEM/MESH_DIR
+cp -r ../1_import_DEM/ale_mesh .
+mkdir ale_mesh/results

-- MESH_DIR needs to contain the .result file from the previous step as well
+- ale_mesh needs to contain the .result file from the previous step as well
+- create a "results" directory in ale_mesh to store channel results

 ------------------------------------------------------
 ### STEP 2 Include moulins (optional).